dotnet/docs-maui/docs/migration/multi-project-to-single-project.md

 Effects can be reused in a .NET MAUI app.
 For more information, see [Reuse effects](effects.md).

+> [!NOTE]
+> You can quickly update your `Xamarin.Forms` namespaces to `Microsoft.Maui` by using [Quick actions in Visual Studio](upgrade-assistant.md#quick-actions-in-visual-studio) make sure you have the Upgrade Assistant installed to get started.

 ### Platform-specific code

 A .NET MAUI app project contains a *Platforms* folder, with each child folder representing a platform that .NET MAUI can target: